Coal News We love to talk!

 Petroleum Minister Dharmendra Pradhan had suggested the setting up of a mega refinery in 2015 because India’s fuel demand is likely to touch 458 million tonnes by 2040, according to estimates by the International Energy Agency.

-- Cairn India targets to double gas production from Barmer by FY19 Read more
+- Cairn tax dispute: India has to respond by November, says CEO Read more